 Certificate courses are taught by instructors and staff members of the Center for Documentary Studies, along with professors of art and art history, history, public policy studies, education, African and African American studies, cultural anthropology, religion, the University Writing Program, African and Asian literature and languages, women’s studies, the Divinity School, and the Arts of the Moving Image program.

-The Certificate in Documentary Studies program is directed by Christopher Sims, Undergraduate Education Director at the Center for Documentary Studies and Lecturing Fellow in the Documentary Arts.
+The Certificate in Documentary Studies program is directed by Christopher Sims, Undergraduate Education Director at the Center for Documentary Studies and Associate Professor of the Practice.